Walking in the shoes of our Market Development Team Lead

 What’s your role at Dynamic Yield?

-I’m the Team Lead of Market Development in the U.S. at Dynamic Yield.
+I’m the Head of Market Development at Dynamic Yield.
 In addition to the normal SDR function, which includes prospecting, research, sales director support, and more, I also serve as a coach for my team.
 I create new prospecting content, formalize processes, take on operational tasks, and offer new ideas and perspectives on how to better reach and communicate with our target prospects.

 You started at Dynamic Yield as an SDR very recently and you’re also a team lead.
 How’d you make that happen?